Begli0102/Chatapp/README.md

 # ChatApp

-To build a chat app for mobile devices using React Native.
+A chat app for mobile devices using React Native.
 The app will provide users with a chat interface and options to share images and their location.

 ## Key Features